del680202/DataEngineerChallenge/solutions/session-analysis/README.md

 | sessionStart | Timestamp of session start |
 | sessionEnd | Timestamp of session end |

+Note.
+Result already has been saved on [sessions](../../sessions) directory.

 # 2. Determine the average session time and top-k longest session

 This phase solve: